 What is Flexible Dieting?

-Flexible dieting is a fairly new concept and has taken the health and fitness industry by storm over the last few years.
+Flexible dieting is a concept and has taken the health and fitness industry by storm over the last few years.
 You may have heard of it being referred to as IIFYM or “If it fits your macros”?
-And although it has been scientifically proven to be a successful form of “dieting” it initially received a bad rap from the old school dieters in heath and fitness and it still does.
+And although it has been scientifically proven to be a successful form of “dieting” it initially received a bad rap from the old school dieters in health and fitness and it still does.

 I know that anytime I have ever been on a diet the foods that are typically listed has always been chicken, tuna, lean meats, broccoli, egg whites, sweet potato, and whole grains.
 Sound familiar?
 But really, let's be honest!
-Unless you are an A grade bodybuilder (and even then), who wants to eat these foods and these foods ONLY all of the time for the rest of our lives just to stay in shape?
+Unless you are an "A" grade bodybuilder (and even then), who wants to eat these foods and these foods ONLY all of the time for the rest of our lives just to stay in shape?

 After 3 years of yo-yo dieting with only eating the typical "clean" foods and trying to stick to a strict diet, I kept falling off the wagon.
 I know many of you have been there too.

 But, what if I told you there is another way to get great results without feeling deprived or restricted?
 Would you try it?
 I know that giving flexible dieting a try over a year ago was the best choice I could have made in regards to food for so many reasons and here is why.

 SO HOW DOES FLEXIBLE DIETING WORK?